ENIGMA-infra/ENIGMA-PD/README.md

 If the existing BIDS data does not have session-level folders, Nipoppy will create "dummy sessions" (called `unnamed`) in the manifest.
 This is because the Nipoppy manifest still requires a non-empty `session_id` value when imaging data is available for a participant.

 If it is feasible to redo the BIDSification to include session folders, we recommend doing so since this is considered good practice.
 Otherwise, Nipoppy can still be run, but you will need to make some manual changes for the [tracking](https://nipoppy.readthedocs.io/en/stable/user_guide/tracking.html) to work properly:
-1. In the fMRIPrep tracker configuration file (`<dataset_root>/pipelines/fmriprep-24.1.1/tracker_config.json`), remove all instances of `[[NIPOPPY_BIDS_SESSION_ID]]` along with leading/trailing `/` and `_` characters
+1. In the fMRIPrep tracker configuration file (`<dataset_root>/pipelines/fmriprep-24.1.1/tracker_config.json`), remove all instances of `[[NIPOPPY_BIDS_SESSION_ID]]` along with leading or trailing `/` and `_` characters

 The FreeSurfer outputs will use the dummy session name, i.e. the results will be stored in `<dataset_root>/derivatives/freesurfer/7.3.2/output/ses-unnamed`.

 #### Starting from data already processed with FS7

 We still encourage you to use Nipoppy to organize your source and/or BIDS data with your processed FS7 output to make use of automated trackers and downstream subsegmentation processing.
-However you may need to some help depending on your version of FreeSurfer and naming convention of `participant_id`s.
+However, you may need to some help depending on your version of FreeSurfer and naming convention of `participant_id`s.
 Reach out to us on our [Discord channel](https://discord.gg/dQGYADCCMB) and we would be happy to help!

 ## Why do BIDSification?
 Before starting the analysis, organizing your data is essential — it will benefit this analysis and streamline any follow-up ENIGMA-PD work.
 We know it can be challenging, but we’re here to support you.
 The Brain Imaging Data Structure (BIDS) format is a standardized format for organizing and labeling neuroimaging data to ensure consistency and make data easily shareable and analyzable across studies.
 Although we’re focusing on T1-weighted images for this analysis, organizing available diffusion-weighted or functional MRI data in BIDS will make future analyses easier.